Functions Development Guidelines

 Modules/Packages for chained Functions

-It's recommended that Functions that you would like to chain with each other are in the same Module/Package, so it's easier to start/stop their execution.
+Place Functions you plan to chain in the same Module/Package.
+It’s easier to start/stop them.

 Chain Functions